Close menu Resources for... William & Mary

 Python is an extermely popular programming language that is ubiquitous in research computing.
 Depending on your use case, you may need to just run a simple python command or you may need to build a complex python environment with many separate, dependent python modules.

 Anaconda is a distribution of python that comes with its own package manager.
 Anaconda (or Conda).
 The package manager can be used to obtain python modules from multiple sources.
 Just like usual python, conda also can create environments for independent sets of python modules.
-We strongly recommend Anaconda for all HPC systems since, unlike python virtual environments, Anaconda will make a completely separate environment with no dependency on the OS python packages (which are quite old on most HPC systems).
+We recommend Anaconda for users getting started with python or are not already familiar with python virtual environments.

 Setting up your environment